 For most Americans and Europeans the new year is celebrated on January 1, and despite being a Pagan, that’s generally when I celebrate it too.
 I like the party, and there’s a distinctive cultural shift at the time of year as well.
 The Christmas stuff finally comes down and most of society takes a figurative deep breath as it recovers from the bustling holiday season.
 Celestially, January first makes little sense as the start of a new year, but it’s where we’ve ended up in the Western World, and I’m not one for big battles.

 In ritual, I play lip-service to the idea that Samhain marks the beginning of a new year, and I probably do it because it’s generally expected in Pagan circles.
 My Samhain rituals this year and last opened up with the line: “We gather here tonight to celebrate the passing of the Old Year and to welcome in the new.”
-The Celts who originally celebrated Samhain used that night to mark the new year, so putting those echoes into my own rituals is a bit of an homage, but I’ve never made a New Year’s Resolution on Samhain.
+The Celts who celebrated Samhain allegedly used that night to mark the new year, so putting those echoes into my own rituals is a bit of an homage, but I’ve never made a New Year’s Resolution on Samhain.

 Perhaps that’s because Samhain has never felt like the start of a new year to me, instead it’s always felt like the beginning of the end.
 There are many sabbat celebrations during the “dark” part of the year that feel more like a new start.
 Yule is an obvious answer here; it’s the darkest night of the year, but it’s also the start of the sun’s waxing phase.
 From winter solstice to summer solstice the days will continually get longer.
 In ritual I’ve often acknowledged that return of the light, but it’s not something I really feel in December.
 If anything I just feel the darkness and the stillness of early winter; with work often starting before the sun fully rises and not ending until it goes down.